 - Build each of the 8 mindfulness skills individually

-- Better able to integrate mindfulness into life
+- Better integrate mindfulness into everyday life

 - Bring clarity to decision making